Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-Michael Porter Jr. and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.
+The Denver Nuggets, Michael Porter Jr. included, will be in action at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-If you'd like to place a wager on Porter's props, we look at his available ones, providing some stats and trends, below.
+Now let's dig into Porter's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Michael Porter Jr. Prop Bets vs. the Lakers